dustinlyons/nixos-config/README.md

 After the keys are in place, you're good to go.
 Run either of these commands:

 > [!IMPORTANT]
-> For Nvidia cards, select the second option, `nomodeset`, when booting the installer.
+> For Nvidia cards, select the second option, `nomodeset`, when booting the installer, or you will see a blank screen.

 > [!WARNING]
 > Running this will reformat your drive to the ext4 filesystem.